Can’t see the videos… Videos won’t play… Videos play back choppy.

 Make sure you have the latest version… Download the Adobe Flash Player.
 It’s free!

 If the videos don’t play well in a certain browser, try a DIFFERENT browser.
-FireFox, Safari and Chrome are the most popular browsers.
+Safari and Chrome are the most popular browsers and work the best.

 #3.
 If the video stops at a certain point and no matter what you do, it won’t play any further… there’s a good chance your browser’s "cache" is full.
 Simply clear your browser’s cache.
 Do a Google search for “How to clear my browser’s cache“.
 Might be a good idea to clear your browser’s “history” too.